 The same goes for spouses…not having a sense of community and support to help you through deployments.
 As my wife says, “It’s just not the same, and no one gets it.”
 However, this can be an opportunity, instead of just a threat.
 Being that person (or family) that steps into a largely civilian workplace or neighborhood, you have the opportunity to really stand out, just by finding things that could be improved, then taking the time to help improve them.

 You don’t get results overnight, and you can’t expect to be the 100% solution to all the problems you see, but being the ‘go-to’ person in a room of onlookers is a great way to establish yourself and to retain a sense of identity.
 On the plus side, all it takes is for one key person to notice.
-That key person might be your next employer, or someone who can introduce you to a job opportunity, or help you get recognized in your community.
+That key person might be your next employer, or someone who can introduce you to a job opportunity, or who can help you get recognized in your community.
 Identity change is both a threat AND opportunity.

 This is just a small list of the concerns that seem to be floating around within the military community amongst servicemembers and their families.
 However, it’s definitely not an all-encompassing list.
-I would love to hear from you so I can better understand your issues, questions and concerns.
+I would love to hear from you so I can better understand your issues, questions, and concerns.
 Please feel free to post your comments on this post.